recio-sjogren/recio-sjogren/README.md

 ### Hi, I'm Manolo 👋

-I'm a maker and a product design consultant working remotely from Southern Spain.
+I'm a maker and a product consultant working remotely from Southern Spain.

+I just found out about the new GitHub README bios.
+I'll be updating it shortly!

 <!--
 **recio-sjogren/recio-sjogren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.